Want to jump straight to the answer? The best multi-line phone system for small businesses is Nextiva X-835.

 The ClearSpeak dial-in-base speakerphone means you don’t need a handset and allows more people to join in the conversation.
 You can also use it with a headset, though unfortunately, it has no cordless option.

 You can program up to 18 speed dials for quick access to anyone you need to reach, plus it has a chain dialing feature.
 You also have space for 100 names and numbers in the contact directory.
-You even have a data port so you can transfer the data from your phone to your computer.
+You even have a data port to transfer the data from your phone to your computer.

 Call recording, screening, and intercept mean that you don’t get any calls you don’t want.
 Voice prompts and memo recording allow you to direct people where they need to go before you even answer the call.
 The system does have caller ID and call waiting on its display, but you need a subscription through your phone company to access the feature.